 If data accesses need to be serialized, ensure that they reside in the same thread, or provide explicit synchronization among the threads or processes for the data accesses.

 Avoid using global variables and consider using the queue.Queue(), threading.queue, asyncio.queue or multiprocessing.Queue() functions to exchange data between threads or processes respectively.

+When using global variables in multi-threaded code, use threading_local() which creates a local copy of the global variable within each thread.

 When multiple asyncio tasks access data shared among tasks, always complete such access in each task prior to awaiting any event.